EnriqueSaracho/skills-tracker-03/README.md

   - Apparently I don't have a database jet, lol.
   - I downloaded a few sample databases, and changed the ATLAS_URI variable so that it has one of the databases included.
 Still doesn't show the expected log.
   - Kept trying for a while looking at the code in conn.js, config.env, record.js and server.js.
 Still not figured out but will keep going to see when I will meet the problem again in another process.
+  - Even though the same problem happens, decided to use a local database with MongoDB Compass.

 - Commited conn.js with the my database user private password to github, smh.
   - Immidiatly changed the password.